Talk to a Lawyer

 Sample Format for Translating Non-English Documents for Immigration Applications

-If you will be submitting certificates in a foreign language with your immigration application, learn the rules for translation.
+If you will be submitting birth, marriage, or other certificates in a foreign language with your immigration application, learn the rules for translation into English.

 Creating Substitute Documents or Affidavits for Immigration Applications

-What to do when the certificate or document you need for your application cannot be found
+What to do when the certificate or document you need for your immigration application cannot be found.

 Second chances are possible, but the beneficiary's Priority Date may be affected.